Attornado/Attornado/README.md

 * 💻 Currently working on graph generative models for bio-plausible neural architectures, graph neural networks for protein tertiary structure recontruction and image captioning for remote sensing images.

-* 🌱 Constantly learning new deep learning-related topics, particullary interested in deep learning for bioinformatics, bio-inspired neural models and deep reinforcement learning.
+* 🌱 Constantly learning and researching new deep learning-related topics, particullary interested in deep learning for bioinformatics, bio-inspired neural models and deep reinforcement learning.

 ### 🖥️ Open-Source Projects
 <table>